watchexec/cargo-watch/README.md

 $ /path/to/cargo-watch watch -x build
 ```

+### I want to run cargo-watch outside of a Cargo project

+That's not supported.
+If you have a good reason to use a Cargo-specific tool
+outside a Cargo project, please open an issue!
+Otherwise, you'll probably be
+best served with using [Watchexec].

 ### If file updates seems to never trigger

 Try using `--poll` to force the polling fallback.